Reflective Thinking and Writing

 What you will learn:

-- What is reflection and why it’s important
+• What is reflective thinking and writing, and why it's important

 Introduction